Skip to content

 • FPS (frame/s, for video file, number of images per second)

-• Independent variables (one column by variable9)
+• Independent variables (one column per variable)

 • Subject name